dormouse/Flask_Docs_ZhCn/flask_source_code/Flask/docs/installation.rst

 could do that, but the most kick-ass method is virtualenv, so let's have a look at that first.

-You will need Python 2.5 or higher to get started, so be sure to have an up-to-date Python 2.x installation.
-At the time of writing, the WSGI specification has not yet been finalized for Python 3, so Flask cannot support the 3.x series of Python.
+You will need Python 2.6 or newer to get started, so be sure to have an up-to-date Python 2.x installation.
+For using Flask with Python 3 have a look at :ref:`python3-support`.

 .. _virtualenv: